xavierholt/recipes/Pie Crust.md

 ## Notes

 If you want a puffier, breadier crust -  I like to use these on meat pies  - use self-raising flour.
-If you don't have any,  make your own by adding between 1/2 and 1 1/2 tsp baking soda to the flour.
+If you don't have any,  make your own  by adding  1 1/2 tsp baking soda to the flour.